Jean-KOUAGOU/CLLearner/README.md

 *-* When prompted for the number of iterations, enter 1000 (if GPU is available);

-*-* When prompted for a value for print_every, input an integer which represents the inverse-frequency at which training details are shown, and controls the smoothness of training curves.
+*-* When prompted for a value for print_every, input an integer, which represents the inverse-frequency at which training details are shown, and controls the smoothness of training curves.